Paul grew up on a farm where moral virtues such as hard work and honesty were cherished. Each of his classes has a moral lesson.

-Starting with the schools run by the Jesuits, Catholic Schools have historically played a significant role in shaping the education and character of youth.
+Beginning with the schools run by the Jesuits, Catholic Schools have historically played a significant role in shaping the education and character of youth.
 When I was growing up, my parents sent me to Catholic Schools for the first eight years of my education.
-If affordable, I would have studied in a Jesuit High School.
-In the past seven years, I came full circle by teaching in a Catholic School in Thailand.
-It was a rich and rewarding experience, because I helped my students develop moral values and practice moral virtues in their lives.
-In this hub I examine the role of Catholic Schools in teaching moral values to youth.
+If affordable, I would have studied at a Jesuit high school.
+During the period between 2008 and 2014, I came full circle by teaching at a Catholic school in Thailand.
+It was a rich and rewarding experience because I helped my students develop moral values and practice moral virtues in their lives.
+In this article, I examine the role of Catholic Schools in teaching moral values to youth.

 Aim of Catholic Schools

-A few years ago, I attended a seminar on the role of Catholic Schools in Thailand which was hosted by Father Joseph Charan.
-It was an excellent seminar enabling me to better understand my role as a teacher in a Catholic School.
+A few years ago, I attended a seminar on the role of Catholic Schools in Thailand that was hosted by Father Joseph Charan.
+It was an excellent seminar that enabled me to better understand my role as a teacher in a Catholic school.

-The first topic of discussion dealt with the aim of Catholic Schools in Thailand.
-According to the Catholic Church, Catholic Schools are responsible for the human formation of youth.
+The first topic of the discussion dealt with the aim of Catholic schools in Thailand.
+According to the Catholic Church, Catholic schools are responsible for the human formation of youth.
 They are established to create for the school community a special atmosphere brought to life by the spirit of freedom and charity.
-Furthermore, they are set up to assist youth to become aware of the news of faith in salvation, and to help it lead an exemplary life of moral virtues.
-By doing this, youth will become an agent of change for the betterment of society.
+Furthermore, they are set up to help youth to become aware of the news of faith in salvation and to help them lead an exemplary life of moral virtues.
+By doing this, the youth will become an agent of change for the betterment of society.